 The Striking Distance method focuses on Striking Distance terms, or keywords that are within striking distance of the first page of Google.
 These terms typically fall on the second or third page of Google, but you can even optimize blogs with keywords in positions 5-10 to rank above the fold if you want.

 The best thing about this method is how easy (and impressive!) it is.
-I’ve successfully moved 15 keywords from page 2 to page 1 for one of my clients, and it only took about thirty minutes of my time.
+I’ve successfully moved 15 keywords from page 2 to page 1 for one of my clients, and it only took a couple hours of my time.
 What other SEO optimization takes so little time, but has such a noticeable impact?
 If you’re looking for a quick way to get some keyword wins for your client before your QBR (and have a lot of blog content to work with), refreshing your client’s content is hands down the way to go.

 Most keyword-tracking platforms like BrightEdge or Moz make filtering keywords easy.
 For the sake of this blog, we’ll use SEM Rush, which is one of our favorites.
 (And no, this isn’t a sponsored post.)
 And we’ll even use our own blog, so we don’t infringe on any of our client’s rights. #GDPR